top of page

 These are the errors that mark someone as a beginner.
 Avoid them and you'll sound significantly more competent.

-“Buenas días” — Wrong.
+"Buenas días" is wrong.
 The adjective must agree with the masculine noun día.
-It’s always buenos días.
+It's always buenos días.
 The RAE dictionary confirms that día is masculine.

-“Buenos mañana” or “feliz mañana” — Not a thing.
-Spanish doesn’t use mañana (which means both “morning” and “tomorrow”) as a greeting.
+"Buenos mañana" or "feliz mañana" is not a thing.
+Spanish doesn't use mañana (which means both "morning" and "tomorrow") as a greeting.
 The RAE lists only buenos días and buen día as standard morning greetings.

-“Dias” without the accent — Spelling error.
+"Dias" without the accent is a spelling error.
 The word is días, with an accent on the í that breaks the diphthong.
 Always write it.

-“Buenos” as a standalone greeting — If you’re shortening the greeting, say buenas, not “buenos.”
+"Buenos" as a standalone greeting doesn't work.
+If you're shortening the greeting, say buenas, not "buenos."
 The shortened form always takes the feminine form buenas regardless of time of day.

-Forgetting ¡ in writing — When you write ¡Buenos días!, include the opening inverted exclamation mark.
+Forgetting ¡ in writing is a common slip.
+When you write ¡Buenos días!, include the opening inverted exclamation mark.
 Leaving it out is like skipping a capital letter at the start of a sentence.

 The best way to internalize how to say good morning in Spanish is through short, realistic conversations.
-Here are two you can practice right away.
+Here are three you can practice right away.

 Informal (Between Friends or Family)